 Jessica is a librarian at Artexte who engages in acts of creation as well as contemplation around art documentation, and what is saved and what is lost in the collection.

 A-B-Z co-founder.
 Operates as Michhham.
-Michèle is a designer and resident at École de design at UQAM.
+Michèle is a designer and guest professor at École de design at UQAM.
 She once plotted Rob Ford on an e-cover for Penguin Random House Canada.

 Réjean is a mail artist, collagist and proud member of The Eternal Network.
 Author of the assembly zine Circulaire 132.